Isobutane

 Isobutane, also known as i-butane, 2-methylpropane or methylpropane, is a chemical compound with molecular formula HC(CH3)3.
 It is an isomer of butane.
-Isobutane is a colourless, odourless gas.
+Isobutane is a colorless, odorless gas.

 It is the simplest alkane with a tertiary carbon atom.
 Isobutane is used as a precursor molecule in the petrochemical industry, for example in the synthesis of isooctane.

 Production

 Isobutane is obtained by isomerization of butane.

 Uses

 Isobutane is the principal feedstock in alkylation units of refineries.
 Using isobutane, gasoline-grade "blendstocks" are generated with high branching for good combustion characteristics.
 Typical products created with isobutane are 2,4-dimethylpentane and especially 2,2,4-trimethylpentane.

 Solvent

 In the Chevron Phillips slurry process for making high-density polyethylene, isobutane is used as a diluent.
 As the slurried polyethylene is removed, isobutane is "flashed" off, and condensed, and recycled back into the loop reactor for this purpose.

 Precursor to tert-butyl hydroperoxide

 Isobutane is oxidized to tert-butyl hydroperoxide, which is subsequently reacted with propylene to yield propylene oxide.
 The tert-butanol that results as a by-product is typically used to make gasoline additives such as methyl tert-butyl ether (MTBE).